Paulo Sérgio (footballer, born 1989)

-Paulo Sérgio Luiz de Souza or simply Paulo Sérgio (born 11 June 1989 in Rio de Janeiro), is a Brazilian striker And currently plays for EC Santo André.
+Paulo Sérgio Luiz de Souza or simply Paulo Sérgio (born 11 June 1989), is a Brazilian professional footballer who plays as a forward for Náutico.

 Career

 Flamengo

-Paulo Sérgio made his professional Brazilian Série A debut for Flamengo in a 2–4 home defeat to Palmeiras on 13 May 2007.
+Paulo Sérgio made his professional Brazilian Série A debut for Flamengo in a 4–2 home defeat to Palmeiras on 13 May 2007.
 He scored first his professional goal for Flamengo in a 2–2 home draw with Botafogo in the Brazilian Série A on 27 May 2007.

 Figueirense

 On 26 May 2009, Flamengo loaned Paulo Sérgio to Figueirense, to play in the Brazilian Série B. He had 17 appearances and 3 goals in his loan spell.

 Americano

-On 26 January 2010 Paulo Sérgio was loaned to Americano to play on the 2010 Rio de Janeiro State League, but he refused to be loaned out and decided to stay with Flamengo.
+On 26 January 2010, Paulo Sérgio was loaned to Americano to play on the 2010 Rio de Janeiro State League, but he refused to be loaned out and decided to stay with Flamengo.

 Return and loan again

-In the first game back in the team, scored the winning goal against Botafogo 1-0.
+In the first game back in the team, scored the winning goal against Botafogo 1–0.
 However, even after scoring that goal was loaned again, this time for Estoril.